 Several decades ago, almost everyone who had bacterial meningitis would die.
 Nowadays, deaths are mainly caused by septicaemia (blood poisoning) rather than meningitis.
 Meningococcal disease (the combination of meningitis and septicaemia) causes death in around one in 10 cases.

-Up to a quarter of people may experience complications, such as hearing loss, after having bacterial meningitis (see Meningitis - complications).
+Up to a quarter of people may experience complications of meningitis, such as hearing loss, after having bacterial meningitis.

 The best way to prevent meningitis is by ensuring vaccinations are up-to-date.
 Children in the UK should receive the available vaccines as part of the childhood vaccination programme.

 It is also important to check your travel vaccinations are up-to-date before travelling in certain parts of the world.